yanofsky/nicar18-landsat/README.md

 2. run `landsat process LC80230312014138LGN00 --pansharpen --bands 432`

-3. your file is now at TK
+3. the output tells you where your file is located typically in your home directory inside of a folder at `landsat/processed/{landsat ID}`

 ## Using Google Earth Engine

 1. Navigate to https://code.earthengine.google.com/